 While that sounds similar to phishing, spoofing differs in that it specifically targets a particular person or organization.
 The attacker usually knows something about the user, such as the bank he or she uses or other platforms that he or she may use.

-Types of Spoofing Attacks
+Types of spoofing attacks

 Now that we know what spoofing is, let’s take a look at some of the most common types of spoofing attacks and how they work.